spearhead-amr/makeaware/README.md

 - [x] h3 (e.g. #widget-amr): text smaller as Figma
 - [x] ADDED 5/11: major-fix for animation on the first widget, it was not working on mobile ans Safari
 - [x] #widget-amr-abstract: text smaller as Figma
-- [ ] #widget-amr-content > img: to be changed as code - carefully for mobile
 - [x] #widget-amr-content > p: text smaller as previous (.descriptive-content > p)
 - [x] .petri-content-block > p: text smaller as previous (.descriptive-content > p)
 - [x] .circle-text > ResistanceBacterium -> Resistance baterium